[ inside ]

-As a musical, “Cross That River” Allan tells Blue’s adventurous story in a most compelling and entertaining way.
-Through voice and song, Allan seamlessly integrates historical fact and colorful story to tell an often overlooked chapter in the fight for Civil Rights and Equal Justice in The United States Of America.
+Through voice and song, Allan integrates historical fact and colorful lore to tell an often overlooked story, an important chapter in the fight for Civil Rights and Equal Justice in The United States Of America.

 After his successful escape, and crossing of the Red River, Blue quickly found work (as a cowboy) on a cattle drive between San Antonio and Abilene … and it was Kansas where Blue planted the roots of his new life.
 A “Black Cowboy,” and a pioneer of The Black West.

 Riding Free On The Chisholm Trail.